SamAllen06/lake_temp_work/README.md

 ## Purpose
-Our goal is to determine how changing the values of certain constants in [Docker4SPEL's](https://github.com/daliwang/Docker4SPEL) LakeTemperature unit test module impact that module's outputs.
-We are looking to identify the overall most impactful constants on the test's outputs, as well as looking to find faults in the module, such as impossible output values.
+Our goal is to determine how changing the values of certain constants in [Docker4SPEL's](https://github.com/daliwang/Docker4SPEL) LakeTemperature unit test module impacts that module's outputs.
+We are looking to identify the constants that impact the test's outputs as well as looking to find faults in the module, such as impossible output values.

 ## Model Testing Framework